 When does the jam begin?
 The jam begins on the following day/time, depending on your time zone (see the itch.io countdown above if your time zone is not listed):

 What is the theme?
-The theme will be announced at the start of the jam.
+The theme is Roll of the Dice